Industrial control system: Discrete controllers

 The simplest control systems are based around small discrete controllers with a single control loop each.
 These are usually panel mounted which allows direct viewing of the front panel and provides means of manual intervention by the operator, either to manually control the process or to change control setpoints.
 Originally these would be pneumatic controllers, a few of which are still in use, but nearly all are now electronic.

 Quite complex systems can be created with networks of these controllers communicating using industry-standard protocols.
-Networking allow the use of local or remote SCADA operator interfaces, and enables the cascading and interlocking of controllers.
+Networking allows the use of local or remote SCADA operator interfaces, and enables the cascading and interlocking of controllers.
 However, as the number of control loops increase for a system design there is a point where the use of a programmable logic controller (PLC) or distributed control system (DCS) is more manageable or cost-effective.

 Distributed control systems

 A distributed control system (DCS) is a digital process control system (PCS) for a process or plant, wherein controller functions and field connection modules are distributed throughout the system.
 As the number of control loops grows, DCS becomes more cost effective than discrete controllers.
 Additionally, a DCS provides supervisory viewing and management over large industrial processes.
-In a DCS, a hierarchy of controllers is connected by communication networks, allowing centralised control rooms and local on-plant monitoring and control.
+In a DCS, a hierarchy of controllers is connected by communication networks, allowing centralized control rooms and local on-plant monitoring and control.

 A DCS enables easy configuration of plant controls such as cascaded loops and interlocks, and easy interfacing with other computer systems such as production control.
 It also enables more sophisticated alarm handling, introduces automatic event logging, removes the need for physical records such as chart recorders and allows the control equipment to be networked and thereby located locally to the equipment being controlled to reduce cabling.

 A DCS typically uses custom-designed processors as controllers and uses either proprietary interconnections or standard protocols for communication.
 Input and output modules form the peripheral components of the system.

 The processors receive information from input modules, process the information and decide control actions to be performed by the output modules.
 The input modules receive information from sensing instruments in the process (or field) and the output modules transmit instructions to the final control elements, such as control valves.

 The field inputs and outputs can either be continuously changing analog signals e.g. current loop or 2 state signals that switch either on or off, such as relay contacts or a semiconductor switch.

 Distributed control systems can normally also support Foundation Fieldbus, PROFIBUS, HART, Modbus and other digital communication buses that carry not only input and output signals but also advanced messages such as error diagnostics and status signals.